MORGANTOWN, WV – Robbie Sigley, a 20-year-old from Preston County, decided to attend West Virginia Junior College directly after high school.

 Robbie’s favorite moment at the WVJC was the mock disaster.
 The student created a mock accident scenario and treated the patients in the school.
-The Medical Office Administration students were responsible for registering the victims, and the Medical Assistant students diagnosed what was wrong with them.
+The Medical Office Management students were responsible for registering the victims, and the Medical Assistant students diagnosed what was wrong with them.

 “What made it memorable was that it introduced a real-life scenario,” Robbie said.
 “We could get flooded (by victims) in an office or hospital – this thing really could happen.
 We had to make sure it was done correctly.”